SuperCapra/personal-settings/README.md

 ## Usefull commands for sdfx
 * **Launch the login to salesforce** `sfdx force:auth:web:login -a LABELNAME` LABELNAME is the label of the org where you log in
 * **Deploy to labeled org** `sfdx force:source:deploy -w 10 -p "./src/classes/CLASSNAME.cls","./src/classes/RiepilogoPartitaTriggerHandlerTest.cls" -l RunSpecifiedTests -r CLASSNAMETEST -u LABELNAME` LABELNAME is the label of the org where you log in.
 You can decide which file to deploy and which test run.
-You can decide to run local test with `RunLocalTest` and omotting `-r CLASSNAMETEST`
+You can decide to run local test with `RunLocalTest` and omitting `-r CLASSNAMETEST`

 ## Usefull Unix commands